mikesamuel2814/WellAsset/replit.md

 ## Deployment & CI/CD

 ### CI/CD Pipeline
-The project is configured for automated deployment to AWS using GitHub Actions:
+The project is configured for automated deployment to AWS EC2 using GitHub Actions and CodeDeploy:

 - **Continuous Integration** (`.github/workflows/ci.yml`):
   - Runs on every push and pull request